 - Expulsion: Delivery of the head, anterior shoulder followed by the posterior shoulder, and the body

-- Cesarean delivery for any maternal etiologies or congenital anomalies
+- General: cesarean delivery for any maternal etiologies or congenital anomalies

 - Compound presentation